intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

 compression efficiency technologies and content adaptive quality optimization tools while at the same time having minimal impact on the coding performance (speed).
-EncTools technology includes tools such as adaptive pyramid quantization, persistence adaptive quantization, low power look ahead, advanced scene change detection and `more <../../quality.rst#enctools-and-extbrc>`_.
+EncTools technology includes tools such as adaptive pyramid quantization, persistence adaptive quantization, look ahead, advanced scene change detection and `more <../../quality.rst#enctools-and-extbrc>`_.

 The recommended random access transcoding ffmpeg-qsv (Intel GPU integration with